am8850/aicoder/README.md

-# AI Coder
+# aicoder - Command-line tool

-AI Coder is command-line application designed to accelerate software development by generating scaffolding code and/or refactoring existing code.
+**aicoder** is command-line application designed to accelerate software development by generating scaffolding code and/or refactoring existing code.
 It leverages OpenAI's API to create project structures, boilerplate code, and implementation suggestions based on simple prompts.
-If you are running ollama, this application can also call the ollama endpoints with local models.
+This application can also call the Ollama endpoints with local models.

 ## Features